The New Relic Ruby agent has opt-in support for instrumenting Rake tasks. This requires:

-Since task name matching is via regex, you can instrument all of your app's Rake tasks by using a wildcard regex like
+Since task name matching is with regex, you can instrument all of your app's Rake tasks by using a wildcard regex like

 [".+"].
-However, this would still not include Rake tasks that are blacklisted by default via the
+However, this will not include Rake tasks that are in your deny list by default from the

 autostart.blacklisted_rake_tasks configuration setting, such as

-- To include any Rake tasks that are blacklisted by default, include them in your customized blacklist.
+- To include any Rake tasks that are in your deny list by default, include them in your customized deny list.

 - To ensure the tasks are instrumented before they run if you are using Rails but your Rake task does not require the Rails environment, add